 Why premium-to-premium comparisons miss the point

-When you enroll in a marketplace plan, you’re usually stepping into a different product with different cost-sharing mechanics and different coverage management rules-even if the insurer name looks familiar.
+When you enroll in a marketplace plan, you’re stepping into a different product with different cost-sharing mechanics and different coverage management rules—even if the insurer name looks familiar.

 The least discussed factor: deductible and out-of-pocket continuity

-With COBRA, your spending toward the plan year’s deductible and OOP maximum generally continues because you’re remaining in the same group plan.
-In other words, if you already paid thousands out of pocket earlier in the year, that progress usually still counts.
+With COBRA, your spending toward the plan year’s deductible and OOP maximum continues because you’re remaining in the same group plan.
+In other words, if you already paid thousands out of pocket earlier in the year, that progress still counts.

-With a marketplace plan, you typically start over.
+With a marketplace plan, you start over.
 New plan, new accumulators, new deductible, new OOP max.
 That reset can wipe out a lot of “earned” value.

 Think of it as a switching tax

-If you’re close to meeting your OOP max-because of a surgery, pregnancy-related care, a chronic condition, or expensive imaging-COBRA can be cheaper in total annual cost even when the monthly premium is higher.
-The marketplace plan may look cheaper until you realize you’re rebuilding cost-sharing from scratch.
+If you’re close to meeting your OOP max—because of a surgery, pregnancy-related care, a chronic condition, or expensive imaging—COBRA can be cheaper in total annual cost even when the monthly premium is higher.
+The marketplace plan might look cheaper until you realize you’re rebuilding cost-sharing from scratch.

 Continuity isn’t just convenience—it prevents expensive disruptions